AndyPham1/Team-Project-Wizrad-Unity-Game/README.md

 Team Project from CS4480.

-This is an older version as I no longer have access to school bitbucket account, which stores the final project.
+This is an older version as I no longer have access to my school bitbucket account, which stores the final project.
 The concept of the game is that you play a rad wizard.

 There some missing features, levels, bosses, monsters, etc..